andjar/notd/docs/API_SPECIFICATION.md

 *   `key:::value` or `{key:::value}` -> **Weight 3** (Internal property)
 *   `key::::value` or `{key::::value}` -> **Weight 4** (System property, e.g., for logging)

+#### Special Properties

+The system automatically adds certain special properties with specific weights to track different types of content:

+*   **SQL Properties** (Weight 3): Added when SQL code blocks are detected in the content.
+Used to track and manage SQL queries.
+*   **Task Properties** (Weight 4): Added for task management, tracking task states like TODO, DOING, DONE, etc.
+*   **Done At Properties** (Weight 3): Automatically added when a task is marked as done, recording the completion timestamp.
+*   **Transclusion Properties** (Weight 3): Added when content from other notes is embedded (transcluded) into the current note.
+*   **Link Properties** (Weight 3): Added when the note contains links to other pages or notes.

+These special properties are managed by the system and should not be manually modified.
+They are used for internal tracking and functionality.

 #### Configuration (`config.php`)

 The behavior of properties based on their weight is defined in `config.php` and interpreted by the **frontend**.
 The API's role is simply to parse and return the properties with their weight.